elite-polito/elite-polito.github.io/docs/research/03-Topics/EUDebug/index.md

 camera in
 the kitchen detects a movement,then send me a Telegram message_.”
-Trigger-action programming is, however, a complex task for non-programmers, and errors made during the composition of rules may lead to unpredictable behaviors and security issues, e.g., a lamp that is continuously flashing or a door thatis unexpectedly unlocked.
+Trigger-action programming is, however, a complex task for non-programmers, and errors made during the composition of rules may lead to unpredictable behaviors and security issues, e.g., a lamp that is continuously flashing or a door that is unexpectedly unlocked.
 As a consequence, one of the most important and urgent challenges in this context is the need to avoid possible conflicts and to assess the correctness of trigger-action rules.
 For this purpose, we introduce **EUDebug**, a system that enables end users to debug